phisan-chula/MMS_Box/README.md

 ---

-### 5) The merged MMS_Box in LAS or COPC format can be opened and rendered very quickly in a COPC viewer.
+### 5) The merged MMS_Box in LAZ or COPC format can be opened and rendered very quickly in a point cloud viewer (e.g., CloudCompare, Potree, ArcGIS)..

 Table 1: File Size Comparison of LAS, LAZ, and COPC Formats
 | Section           | las (MB) | laz (MB) | copc (MB) |